 If you have a business that serves the local community then you will no doubt have an interest in driving people to your website that are within your area.
 They are far more likely to be interested in your products and/or services and therefore considered valuable targeted traffic.
-One way to achieve this is with traditional paid advertising campaigns such as Google Ads.
-PPC networks like this allow you to target specific regions so that your ads are only shown to people located in (or interested in) that that area.
+One way to achieve this is with traditionally paid advertising campaigns such as Google Ads.
+PPC networks like this allow you to target specific regions so that your ads are only shown to people located in (or interested in) that area.
 But there are other ways to get that traffic.

 If you have a website, Google My Business listing or even just a social media profile in some cases, then gearing your content towards your local market is a great way to drive more traffic from Google.
-With some smart (but not too difficult) local SEO work you could find yourself ranking for keywords in your local area.
+With some smart (but not too difficult) local SEO work, you could find yourself ranking for keywords in your local area.

 But how can you gear your content towards local search and still stay on topic?

 Emil Kristenen from Brightlocal has written a detailed article titled 12 content marketing tips to improve local SEO.
 The first 6 are shown below.

 Content marketing presents a fantastic opportunity for local businesses to properly compete with their big brand competitors.
 With these tips from Emil Kristensen, on everything from ideation and implementation to setup and promotion, you’ll find creating content for local businesses a joy, not a struggle.

 Run the site of a local business?
 Looking to grow SEO and bring in local customers?